This post may contain affiliate links. See our disclosure policy.

 - Cook bacon until crispy.
 Drain grease from bacon & crumble.
 Set aside.

 - Boil potatoes in salted water for about 10 minutes or until soft, but not mushy.
 Drain and set aside.

 - In a large pot melt butter.
 Add onions and saute over medium heat until onions become transparent.
 Slowly stir in flour until it is combined evenly with the butter/onions, forming a roux.

-- Gradually add half & half, whisking constantly until reaching a gravy-like consistency (if you would like it thinner, just add some milk to thin it out... just be sure to add a little more salt to keep the flavor)
+- Gradually add half & half, whisking constantly until reaching a gravy-like consistency.
+If you would like it thinner, just add some milk to thin it out, but be sure to add a little more salt to keep the flavor.

-- Add drained potatoes, bacon (you may want to save a little bacon to add as a garnish when ready to serve), corn, salt & pepper and heat for an additional 10 minutes or so until ready to serve!
+- Add drained potatoes, bacon (you may want to reserve a little bacon to add as a garnish when ready to serve), corn, salt & pepper.
+Heat for an additional 10 minutes or so until ready to serve.